X

 Pass on important things now: Look at what you have around the house that you would like for them to have later and do it now while you can still pass along the reason you love it and why you want to share it.
 This can include art, jewelry and other keepsakes.

 Take them with you: If you love the lake, invite them there for a fun weekend.
 If you delight in the Grand Canyon, show them your favorite parts.
 Make the trip just them and you, or encourage them to bring their significant other.
 If they have kids of their own, help them find a babysitter all of you can trust or bring them along for the ride, too.
-Multi-generation vacations can be particularly fun.
+Multi-generational vacations can be particularly fun.

 Remember important occasions: Call on their birthday.
 Send a Christmas gift.
 Congratulate them on their new jobs, big promotions, new apartments and new cars.